Dholydai/writerz-with-an-attitude/README.md

 Availability of keycap sets:

-I have been subsituting common keycaps sizes from large XDA keycap sets, and relabeling them with keycap stickers as needed.
-In May 2025 that changed.
+I have been subsituting common keycaps sizes for the exotic sizes required.
+I buy large XDA keycap sets, and relabel selected keycaps with keyboard stickers as needed.

+In May 2025 that all changed.
 There is now a keycap manufacturer that makes one-off custom sets.
+The Maxmus shown above is populated by the first set that I created.

 YUZU custom keycaps will make any die-sub keycap set that your heart desires.
 Common sizes still have to be sustituted.
-Being able to choose keycap sizes, colors, and legends is 'just what the doctor ordered'.
+Being able to choose keycap sizes, colors, and legends is game changing.
 I have designed and bought five sets in two months.
-Even with the new high tariffs, the price is a affordable.
 Good quality product.

 3D printer problems:

 The Maximus case would not sit flat on a desktop.
-After over a month of struggle to get past the problem, I have learned that:
+After over a month of struggle to solve the problem, I have reluctantly concluded that:

 1. My Voron Trident cannot print quality parts.
 By fluke of design, the parts were adequate enough for two-section compact case bottoms.
 2. This is no reflection on Voron Design, this problem is intrinsic to all CoreXY printers; well-built bed slingers do not have this fault.